If you've noticed reports of Cape Cod shark sightings become more frequent in the 2010s and 2020s, you're not just imagining things.

 Why have there been so many shark sightings?
 The growing great white shark population is at play.

 Great white sharks are classified by the WWF as Vulnerable, with an estimated population of under 3,500 left on Earth, as of July 2023, as per AZ Animals.
 Though the population is low, successful shark conservation efforts of the past few decades have contributed to the uptick in the shark population and therefore, shark sightings.

 As per Popular Science, biologists also believe that increasing human presence — both in terms of general population as well as more people in the water over the summer — has contributed to the increase in shark sightings.

 Additionally, shark-spotting technology — both for marine researchers and regular citizens — is the most advanced it’s ever been, which can make it easier to spot and photograph wild sharks.

-And finally, the Twitter account MA Sharks, run by local scientist John Chisholm, noted that another reason so many sharks were spotted is because a spotter pilot was flying over the area looking for sharks.
+And finally, the Twitter account MA Sharks, run by local Massachusetts scientist John Chisholm, noted that another reason so many sharks were spotted in the summer of 2022 was because a spotter pilot was flying over the area looking for sharks.

 This article, originally published on Aug.
 4, 2022, has been updated.